Vital Records Online

 Order with confidence

-District of Columbia Death Certificates
+District of Columbia Death Certificate

-How to Order Washington, D.C., Death Certificates
+How to Order Washington, D.C., Death Certificate

-Washington, D.C., oversees its vital records, including death certificates, as it is a federal district and not part of any state.
+Washington, D.C., oversees its vital records, including death certificate, as it is a federal district and not part of any state.
 You can now order a District of Columbia death certificate through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the DC Health for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through DC Health, which can be achieved by following specific steps and meeting certain requirements.
 Before ordering, confirm and review the costs, eligibility, requirements, and processing times to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO